usubalang/usuba/_posts/2020-01-14-bitslicing.md

 The general idea of bitslicing is thus to transpose _m_ _n_-bit data into _n_ _m_-bit registers (or variables).
-Then, standard _m_-bit bitwise operations of the CPU can be used and each acts as _m_ parallel operation, allowing a cipher to effectively run _m_ times in parallel.
+Then, standard _m_-bit bitwise operations of the CPU can be used and each acts as _m_ parallel operation.
+Therefore, if a cipher can be expressed as a combination of bitwise operations, it can be ran _m_ times in parallel using bitslicing.
+A bitsliced program can thus be seen as a parallel circuit implemented in software.

 In the following, we present various aspects of bitslicing: how to